Skip to main content

 The primary metabolic benefit of this approach is a strong and predictable impact on body composition.
 Studies have shown that rGH therapy can increase lean muscle mass and significantly decrease adipose tissue, or body fat.

 This direct approach, however, comes with a significant caveat.
-By providing a constant, non-pulsatile supply of GH, it overrides the body’s delicate loops.
+By providing a constant, non-pulsatile supply of GH, it overrides the body’s delicate negative feedback loops.
 Your system is designed to regulate GH production; when GH and its downstream partner, IGF-1, reach a certain level, they signal the brain to pause further release.

 Exogenous rGH silences this safety mechanism.
 The resulting supraphysiologic levels can lead to a range of adverse effects, including fluid retention (edema), joint pain, carpal tunnel syndrome, and a notable increase in insulin resistance, which can elevate the risk of developing type 2 diabetes.